martendebruijn/martentriestotakephotos/README.md

 ## Roadmap

+- [ ] Add alternative text to the images
 - [ ] Add filters like camera-type, location, and date
 - [ ] Add feature to display a photo full screen
 - [ ] Add details to the photos